axem-solutions/dem/docs/index.md

     Learn by doing!
 Try our [tutorial](https://www.axemsolutions.io/tutorial/index.html)
     with a simple embedded project!

-## Developing Embedded Software

-Writing software for other architectures than our host usually requires a lot of different tools.
-The software tools used for a specific project can be grouped and they form a **Development Environment**.
-To make it simpler to work with these tools, they are typically bundled together into an IDE (Integrated Development Environment).

 ## Concept

 ### :unlock: Loose coupling between tools
-One of the biggest disadvantages of IDEs is that sometimes it is hard to use the underlying integrated tools separately.
-They might depend on the IDE itself or each other, so standalone usage can be difficult and the whole IDE installation is required.
+One of the biggest disadvantage of traditional IDEs is that sometimes it is hard to use the underlying integrated tools separately.
+They might depend on the IDE itself or each other, so standalone usage can be difficult and the whole IDE installation might be required.

 DEM's goal is to **reduce these dependencies** and provide the possibility of standalone usage.